-History and Creative Writing students have regular formal contact with staff in a variety of settings.
+Students have regular formal contact with staff in a variety of settings.
 Effective student learning is facilitated by tutor-led presentations, lectures, tutorials and seminars.
-Independent study is supported by detailed written documentation and clear guidelines on issues such as aims, learning outcomes and assessment (hard copy and online).
+Independent study is supported by detailed written documentation and clear guidelines on issues such as aims, learning outcomes and assessment (hard copy and on-line).
+Students are able to book tutorial meetings with academic staff to discuss general progress.
+These occur in addition to the timetabled slots for module delivery.

-The Glyndŵr University Creative Writing History degree programme is a practical and participatory one.
-Fieldwork and visits to historical sites are an integral part of the learning and teaching process Practical workshops on primary sources are incorporated into a number of modules in order to develop inquiry-based learning and research skills.
+Fieldwork and visits to historical sites are an integral part of the learning and teaching process.
+Practical workshops on primary sources are incorporated into a number of modules in order to develop inquiry-based learning and research skills.
 All students are encouraged to use the local record repositories.